vickynovlani/nops-docs/pages/Developer/developer-scheduler-slackbot.md

             "text": response_message
         }
 ```
-### **IAM Permissions to be attached to the nSwitch SlackBot Lambda Function:** ###
+### **IAM Permissions to be attached to the Scheduler SlackBot Lambda Function:** ###

 ![](https://nops-docs-img.s3.amazonaws.com/solutions/dev-slackbot-lambda.png)

 We need to set the ACCESS_KEY above in the Lambda configuration under _**‘Environment Variables’**_

-4. Once the chatbot is created, go to the nSwitch SlackBot Lambda Function channel and use the following command to invoke the Lambda function:
+4. Once the chatbot is created, go to the Scheduler SlackBot Lambda Function channel and use the following command to invoke the Lambda function:

 ```
     @aws